 - Schizophrenia

-- Bipolar Disorder
+- Bipolar disorder

-- Severe Depression and/or Anxiety
+- Severe Depression

 - Active suicidality

-Faith-Based Counseling vs Professional Counseling and Psychotherapy
+Faith-Based Counseling Vs. Professional Counseling & Psychotherapy

-A Pastoral Counselor will tend to be a leader within a religious community (e.g., a rabbi, an imam, a priest, and elder, etc.) who has completed a course of study specific to their religion – which might include some courses on counseling.
+A Pastoral Counselor will tend to be a leader within a religious community (e.g., a rabbi, an imam, a priest, an elder, etc.) who has completed a course of study specific to their religion – which might include some courses on counseling.

 Common Types of Faith-Based Counseling Interventions